mingzhang-yin/mingzhang-yin.github.io/index.md

   <p>
  <p> I am a postdoctoral research scientist at the <a href="https://datascience.columbia.edu">Data Science Institute</a>, <a href="https://www.columbia.edu">Columbia University</a>, working with <a href="http://www.cs.columbia.edu/~blei/">Prof. David M. Blei </a>.</p>

-I got my PhD in <a href="https://stat.utexas.edu">Statistics </a> from <a href="https://www.utexas.edu">The University of Texas at Austin</a>.
-I was fortunate to learn and work with my advisor
+I got my PhD in <a href="https://stat.utexas.edu">Statistics </a> from <a href="https://www.utexas.edu">The University of Texas at Austin</a> where I was fortunate to work with
-  <a href="https://mingyuanzhou.github.io">Prof. Mingyuan Zhou</a>.
+  <a href="https://mingyuanzhou.github.io">Prof. Mingyuan Zhou</a> as my advisor.
 Before coming to UT, I spent four years as undergraduate at the <a href="http://math.fudan.edu.cn/olden/Index.htm"> School of Mathematical Sciences</a> in <a href="http://www.fudan.edu.cn/en/"> Fudan University</a>, Shanghai. </p>

  <p> <a href="https://repositories.lib.utexas.edu/bitstream/handle/2152/83980/YIN-DISSERTATION-2020.pdf?sequence=1&isAllowed=y">My thesis </a> focused on the variational methods with dependence structures.
-I am working on the interface of causal inference, machine learning, and Bayesian methods.
+My working areas are Bayesian statistics, machine learning, and causal inference.
 The topics that I am interested in include </p>
   <p>
   <ul>
    <li> Approximate Bayesian inference </li>